-Rear Reflectors - Red reflectors visible to the rear up to a distance of 600 ft should be used to mark the outermost side extensions of the equipment.
+Rear Reflectors -- Red reflectors visible to the rear up to a distance of 600 ft should be used to mark the outermost side extensions of the equipment.

-Front Reflectors - Yellow reflectors visible to the front should mark the extreme left and right of equipment, especially if it is wider than the towing machine.
+Front Reflectors ---- Yellow reflectors visible to the front should mark the extreme left and right of equipment, especially if it is wider than the towing machine.

-Conspicuity Material -- Two kinds of material visible to the rear should be used: retroreflective' material that means the material or device reflects back to the light source, and red-orange non-reflective, fluorescent material.
+Conspicuity Material -- Two kinds of material visible to the rear should be used: retroreflective material that means the material or device reflects back to the light source, and red-orange non-reflective, fluorescent material.
 Conspicuity material visible to the front should be yellow.

-Slow-moving Vehicle (SMV) Emblem - This triangular emblem should be visible to the rear of any slow-moving machinery (<25 mph).
+Slow-moving Vehicle (SMV) Emblem -- This triangular emblem should be visible to the rear of any slow-moving machinery (<25 mph).
 Remember: point up!

 If Tractor Illumination Is Obscured - Towed equipment should carry any lighting that it obscures on the tractor.
-For example, if the towed equipment blocks a tractor's taillights from the view of following motorists, the towed equipment should carry taillights.
+For example, if the towed equipment blocks a tractor's tail lights from the view of following motorists, the towed equipment should carry tail lights.
 The same is true for the tractor's flashing red warning lights and its turn indicators.

-If the Tractor's SMV Emblem Is Obscured -

-The SMV emblem must be visible to following motorists.
+If the Tractor's SMV Emblem Is Obscured -The SMV emblem must be visible to following motorists.
 If the equipment being towed obscures the SMV emblem on the tractor, then one must be mounted on the towed equipment.

 c.
-Special Recommendations for Lighting and Marking Non-self-propelled Equipment
+Special Recommendations for Lighting and Marking Non-self-propelled Equipment recommendations based on the width or length of the towed equipment.

 The non-self-propelled equipment that is towed by tractors should have its own lighting and marking.
-In many cases, the standard has special recommendations based on the width or length of the towed equipment.
+In many cases, the standard has special